open-pisciculture/open-source-fish-farming-prototypes/README.md

 # Open-source fish farming prototypes

 This repository presents 3 prototypes for fish farming applications based on LoRaWAN.
-It's recommended to first read the article version of the project.
+Please, first read the paper that presents this project.

 ## Sections